Doctoral Studies

 Supervisor: N. Karakatsouli

-PhD Thesis: “Positive welfare indicators in ruminants and poultry.”
+Thesis: “Positive welfare indicators in ruminants and poultry.”

 Laboratory: Animal Breeding & Husbandry